by Kalle Kilpi

 In Midaxo, each due diligence case has a dedicated workspace, shared by all parties.
 The buyer can control which questions are shown to the seller and which findings it chooses to disclose.

 Existing Excel or Word-based due diligence questionnaires and due diligence checklists can be imported with a few clicks.

 Importing due diligence questionnaire to Midaxo makes it immediately structured, shared, assignable, and trackable.

-In practice, the buyer’s due diligence questionnaire is represented as a hierarchical task structure in Midaxo and the deal manager assigns questions to individual members of the acquisition team to work on.
+In practice, the buyer’s due diligence checklist is represented as a hierarchical task structure in Midaxo and the deal manager assigns questions to individual members of the acquisition team to work on.

 The seller attaches the documents the buyer requested and writes relevant answers under each question.
 The parties can collaborate on additional information requests and further questions.